elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

 ---

-### What are some of the drawbacks of the Singleton Pattern?
+### What are some of the Singleton Pattern's drawbacks?

 <details>
   <summary>